eugenenazirov/simple_games/README.md

 # simple_games

-Welcome to Simple Games repo.
+Welcome to Simple Games repo, guys!
 There are simple games that I made using Python, when I study the EngineerSpock course on Udemy.

 I started coding on March 2022 and this is my first Python code projects.